carpentries-incubator/python-testing/_episodes/03-exceptions.md

 teaching: 10
 exercises: 0
 questions:
-- "How do I capture errors that I do not anticipate?"
+- "How do I handle unusual behavior while the code runs?"
 objectives:
 - "Understand that exceptions are effectively specialized runtime tests"
 - "Learn when to use exceptions and what exceptions are available"